JonathanWdl/masheuskirchen/README.md

 After Docker containers are build, typo3 needs to be installed:
 `./container/bin/composer-install.sh`

+This script also automatically imports the database and clones the wdl_specials extension as custom repository.

 ### Import database
 The database needs to be imported:
 `./container/bin/import_db.sh`